ampproject/amphtml/extensions/amp-geo/amp-geo.md

 </amp-geo>
 ```

 If country groups are specified, `amp-geo` iterates through the groups.
 For any group that contains the current country, a class named `amp-geo-group-` followed by the group name is added to `<body>`.
 Group names may only contain a-z, A-Z and 0-9, and may not start with a digit.
+If no country group is matched the class `amp-geo-no-group` is added to `body`.

 ##### Example: Generated CSS classes